Albanian cuisine: Appetizers and salads

 An Albanian-style meze of fresh and cooked vegetable salads, pickled cucumbers and other vegetables, hard-boiled eggs, prosciutto, salami and feta cheese, accompanied with roasted bell peppers, olive oil and garlic, is served at festive meals and in restaurants.
 Contemporary Albanian meze include a combination of traditional and modern appetizers.

-Fërgesë verore (summer fërgesë), similar to shakshouka but where eggs are battered, is the vegetarian version of fërgesë, a national dish in Albania made of green and red peppers, along with skinned tomatoes and onions and often served as a side dish to various meat dishes.
+Fërgesë verore (summer fërgesë) is the vegetarian version of fërgesë, a national dish in Albania made of green and red peppers, and sometimes eggs, along with skinned tomatoes and onions and often served as a side dish to various meat dishes.

 Japrak is a stuffed vegetable dish made with grape leaves, olive oil and stuffed with rice, grilled beef and chopped onions, and generally served cold with bread and tarator.